swurzinger/isbg/README.md

-    --savepw             Store the password to be used in future runs --spamc              Use spamc instead of standalone SpamAssassin binary --spaminbox mbox     Name of your spam folder --nossl              Don't use SSL to connect to the IMAP server --teachonly          Don't search spam, just learn from folders --trackfile file     Override the trackfile name
+    --savepw             Store the password to be used in future runs --spamc              Use spamc instead of standalone SpamAssassin binary --spaminbox mbox     Name of your spam folder --createspaminbox    Enable creation of the spam folder if missing --nossl              Don't use SSL to connect to the IMAP server --teachonly          Don't search spam, just learn from folders --trackfile file     Override the trackfile name